-Annex figure A.1 below compares key results for seven scenarios.
-The first two consist of two versions of the elimination of support scenarios discussed above in the Policy Brief: (a) elimination of all domestic support ("Dom.
+Annex Figure A.1 below compares key results for seven scenarios.
+The first two consist of two versions of the elimination of support scenarios discussed above in the policy brief: (a) elimination of all domestic support ("Dom.
 Support"); and (b) elimination of "All Support" (domestic subsidies and market price support through border measures).
 Figure A.1 confirms the findings discussed in the text, that abolishing existing support would do little to move closer to environmental, social and economic goals.

-Figure A.1 shows the findings of two further scenarios, which (c) distribute support uniformly across agricultural products ("Uniform") or (d) prioritise support to products with low-emission intensity ("CO2 efficient crops").
+Findings of two further scenarios are shown in Figure A.1 which (c) distribute support uniformly across agricultural products ("Uniform") or (d) prioritise support to products with low emission intensity ("CO2 efficient crops").
 In experiment (c), changing from the current disparate pattern of subsidies to a uniform output subsidy with the same budget cost also has generally modest impacts.
-Surprisingly, real national income falls, albeit very slightly, representing a second-best welfare result associated with the continuing distortions in border measures.
-Global farm income per worker falls, while production shifts towards livestock, suggesting that livestock are, on average, less subsidised than crops - a not surprising result considering much of the support to crops is provided through input support that is crop-specific.
-This, in turn reduces prices of dairy products and raises their consumption levels.
-Emissions from agricultural production rise by 0.5%, but this increase is more than offset by a decline of 1.1% in land-use emissions.
+Surprisingly, real national income falls, albeit very slightly, a second-best welfare result associated with the continuing distortions in border measures.
+Global farm income per worker falls, while production shifts towards livestock, suggesting that livestock are, on average, less subsidised than crops - a not surprising result considering that much of the support to crops is provided through input support that is crop specific.
+This in turn reduces prices of dairy products and raises their consumption levels.
+Emissions from agricultural production rise by 0.5 per cent, but this increase is more than offset by a decline of 1.1 per cent in land-use emissions.

 Simulation (d) involves withdrawing support from the most emission-intensive agricultural commodities - livestock production and rice - and reallocating the available funding to all other agricultural commodities, which are mostly crops with much lower emission intensities.
-This scenario would reduce average real farm income only slightly and reduces world prices by around 2%, as production of highly traded grains and other non-livestock commodities expands.
-The cost of a healthy diet dominated by non-livestock products falls by almost 2%.
+This scenario would reduce average real farm income only slightly and would reduce world prices by around 2 per cent as production of the highly traded grains and other non-livestock commodities expands.
+The cost of a healthy diet dominated by non-livestock products falls by almost 2 per cent.
 Perhaps surprisingly, global GHG emissions would increase slightly in this scenario, as the decline in emissions caused by lower agricultural production would be outweighed by increased emissions from land-use change.

 The three final scenarios presented in Figure A.1 refer to repurposing of support for the adoption of more sustainable production practices.
-Scenario (e) ("Conditionality") involves a scenario along the lines of agricultural policy reform that would transform coupled subsidies into direct payments to farmers, conditional upon their adoption of "organic" farming practices that reduce the use of chemical fertilisers and pesticides, along proposals by the European Union.
+Scenario (e) ("Conditionality") involves a scenario based on agricultural policy reform that would transform coupled subsidies to direct payments to farmers conditioned on their adoption of "organic" farming practices that reduce use of chemical fertilisers and pesticides, along proposals by the European Union.
 Based on available evidence, this experiment involves a "productivity penalty" owing to reduced use of modern inputs.
-As a result, crop production would fall by more than 6% and livestock production by nearly 5%.
-The decline in output raises world food prices by a substantial 12.7%, which helps raise real farm income per worker.
-Agricultural land use would increase, as resources are drawn into the sector to offset the decline in productivity.
-On balance it would leave the amounts of emissions from agriculture and land-use change virtually unchanged.
+As a result, crop production would fall by more than 6 per cent and livestock production by nearly 5 per cent.
+The decline in output raises world food prices by a substantial 12.7 per cent which helps raise real farm income per worker.
+Agricultural land use would increase as resources are drawn into the sector to offset the decline in productivity.
+On balance it would leave the amounts of emissions from agriculture and landuse change virtually unchanged.